Clifton893/Minima-Kai/_posts/2020-12-03-case-study.md

 The other good thing about the IBM Plex superfamily is `IBM Plex Mono`, which is ideal for code snippets.
 So, I replaced the default monospace font with it, as a gorgeous compliment to IBM Plex Sans in the body.

 ### Why did I pick these colors?
-- Green and pink are my brand colors:
+Green and pink are my brand colors:
 - Green represents growth, nature, and calm.
 - Pink symbolizes compassion, playfulness, and invitation.

-  - Paired together, the colors suit my eccentric personality and zen attitude.
-(And they look great!)
+Paired together, the colors suit my eccentric personality and zen attitude--and they look great!
+But, I had to use them in accordance with WCAG.

-But I had to use them in accordance with WCAG.
 So I rooted around, and settled on [Google Chrome Green](https://encycolorpedia.com/1aa260).
 Set to a bold weight, the color added a vibrant pop to the website.
 I complimented it with a [lovely huge of pink](https://encycolorpedia.com/ff90b6) I had set aside in my notes (because I do geeky things like that), which I set for the cursor highlight color.